jfederico/recordrtc-rails_annotations/README.md

 # README
 ---

-This is the open-source version of the app!
+### REQUIRES

+* PostgreSQL
+* Ruby 2.4.0

+And that's it!

+### SETUP

-Use `bundle install` to install all required dependencies.
+* Use `bundle install` to install all required dependencies.
-Run `cp sample.env .env` and change the database values in the file to suit your environment.
+* Run `cp sample.env .env` and change the database values in the file to suit your environment.
-Run `rails secret` and place your generated secret keys (a different one for each Rails environment) in `.env`.
+* Run `rails secret` and place your generated secret keys (a different one for each Rails environment) in `.env`.
+* Place your LTI key and secret in `.env`.
+* Modify the `origins '*'` line in `config/initializers/cors.rb` by replacing the asterisk with the domain name.
-Run `rails railties:install:migrations`, `rails db:migrate` and `rails db:seed`.
+* Run `rails railties:install:migrations`, `rails db:migrate` and `rails db:seed`.
-Start app with `rails s`!
+* Start app with `rails s`.
+* To register the app the LTI 1.0 way, use the launch URL `example.com/launch`, where `example.com` is the domain name.
+To register the LTI 2.0 way, use registration URL `example.com/register`.

 ### KNOWN BUGS